 By now Tillman had scored his first big songwriting hit, “It Makes No Difference Now,” cut by Cliff Bruner in 1938 and pop star Bing Crosby in 1940.
 Tillman himself did the honors on the multimarket hit “Each Night at Nine” (1944), which appealed to Americans separated from loved ones by military service during World War II.
 During the conflict Tillman served as a radio operator, and being stationed near Houston allowed him to keep recording.
 After war’s end Tillman’s radio and club work helped reinforce Houston’s role as a country music center.

 At the peak of his career the independent-minded musician decided to retire from grinding road work.
 In truth, however, Tillman never quit music altogether, and he continued to record occasionally and to make infrequent TV appearances until shortly before his death.
-He also kept writing, eventually counting more than 1,000 songs to his credit.
-It is estimated that recordings featuring his tunes have sold in excess of 50 million copies combined.
-Thus, his election to the Songwriters’ Hall of Fame in 1970 and the Country Music Hall of Fame in 1984 were well-deserved. - John Rumble
+He also kept writing, eventually counting more than one thousand songs to his credit.
+It is estimated that recordings featuring his tunes have sold in excess of fifty million copies combined.
+Thus, his election to the Nashville Songwriters Hall of Fame in 1970 and the Country Music Hall of Fame in 1984 were decidedly well-deserved. –John Rumble

 – Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press